Asian Markets Extend Global Rally As Trump Fuels Trade Deal Hope - UrduPoint

 "China and the US will both gain by cooperating and lose by fighting," Xi told Trump, according to a readout by Chinese state broadcaster CCTV.

+Trump had warned that if Xi did not turn up he would hike tariffs on virtually all China's exports to the US.

-However, analysts pointed out that it was in both leaders' interests to bring an end to the long-running dispute.
+However, analysts pointed out that it was in both their interests to bring an end to the long-running dispute.

 "There is strong incentive for both presidents to re-engage," said Tai Hui, chief market strategist for Asia-Pacific at JP Morgan Asset Management.